 Each session will be supplied with its own toys.
 These will then be thoroughly cleaned before another family uses them.

 Reducing the risk of the spread of infection

-Those entering the SNAP are asked to the follow guidelines to reduce the risk of the spread of infection.
+Those entering The SNAP Centre are asked to follow the guidelines to reduce the risk of the spread of infection.
 Please do not attend for your appointment and let us know if: